Tutorial: Building an Application with Intent Architect

 Modeling the services

-Look at what has been created, you can see a logical Customer service in a CQRS style.
-Intent has added all the basic CRUD operations you'd expect to see.
+The Customer service has been created in a CQRS style.
+Intent Architect has added all the basic CRUD operations by default.

 Note